AGitmit/Simple-Web-Framework/README.md

 # Simple-Web-Framework
-an educational purpose repo containing a simple project of creating the backbone of a functional web framework for REST API.
+an educational purpose repo containing a simple project of creating the backbone of a functional web framework.

 ## Building a Simple Web Framework in Python: Understanding the Fundamentals.